-F45 classes are a mix of high-intensity interval training (HIIT), circuit training and functional training and are designed to help you burn fat, get stronger and improve your functional fitness (more on that below).
+F45 classes are a mix of high-intensity interval training (HIIT), circuit training and functional training (exercises that help you move better in your day-to-day life) and are designed to help you burn fat, get stronger and improve your overall fitness level.

-Each class has a name and a particular focus.
+Each class has a name and a particular focus (kind of like CrossFit WODs).
 For example, Firestorm is a high-intensity circuit workout with 54 stations and nearly nonstop movement.
-The Flamingo: Athletica workout is a 45-minute pure cardio session that can help you burn upwards of 800 calories.
-There are also partner workouts, such as 22, which is paired, “the infamous 1,000-calorie killer workout,” according to the F45 website.
+And Flamingo: Athletica is 45 minutes of pure cardio that can help you burn upwards of 800 calories.
+There are also partner workouts, such as 22 — a.k.a. "the infamous 1,000-calorie killer workout," according to the F45 website.

-The program also contains workouts solely geared toward functional training.
+There are also workouts geared solely toward functional training (see below for more on that).
 For example, Gravity focuses on body-weight movements and involves minimal equipment with plenty of functional moves designed to improve mobility.
-Pipeline targets stability, balance and core strength so you can skillfully surf the breaks in Hawaii, or — not as adventurous — move furniture without throwing out your back.
+Pipeline targets stability, balance and core strength so you can skillfully surf the waves in Hawaii or, you know, move furniture without throwing out your back.

 What Is Functional Fitness?